The Demarco Archive Trust Board

 A graduate of Edinburgh Napier's Screen Academy, LAMDA and The Moscow Arts Theatre, Marco has worked extensively in theatre, film and television production.

 Marco has contributed photography and a series of films helping define the Demarco Archive.
-He hopes these will spark recognition as to the scale and diversity of this gesamkunstwerk.
-He believes the archive is of global cultural importance and an academic resource that must be preserved for future generations.
+His feature documentary about Richard Demarco's career titled "Rico" hopes to premiere later in 2021.
+He believes the story of the archive is of global cultural significance and an academic resource that must be preserved for future generations.

 Douglas R R Graham LL.B.,W.S.